RiverArchitect/RA_wiki/wiki/ProjectMaker.md

 2. [Engineered (anchored) wood logs](River-design-features#elj), where maximum lifespan maps indicate convenient applicability.

-3. [Vegetative nature-based engineering features](River-design-features#bioeng) (pre-defined in cost master workbook: brush layers; alternatively, fascines or geotextile can be linked from *costs!F30:F33* to *from\_geodata!C16\*...*, where the depth to the groundwater does not exceed the threshold values defined in `RiverArchitect/LifespanDesign/.templates/`*threshold\_values.xlsx*.
+3. [Vegetative nature-based engineering features](River-design-features#bioeng) (pre-defined in cost master workbook: brush layers; alternatively, fascines or geotextile can be linked from *costs!F30:F33* to *from\_geodata!C16\*...*, where the depth to the water table does not exceed the threshold values defined in `RiverArchitect/LifespanDesign/.templates/`*threshold\_values.xlsx*.

-4. [Mineralic nature-based engineering features (rock paving)](River-design-features#rocks), where the depth to the groundwater table is insufficient for vegetative stabilization and where the terrain is steeper than the threshold values defined in `RiverArchitect/LifespanDesign/.templates/`*threshold\_values.xlsx*.
+4. [Mineralic nature-based engineering features (rock paving)](River-design-features#rocks), where the depth to the water table is insufficient for vegetative stabilization and where the terrain is steeper than the threshold values defined in `RiverArchitect/LifespanDesign/.templates/`*threshold\_values.xlsx*.

 5. [Angular boulders](River-design-features#rocks) where high dimensionless bed shear stress predictions prohibit the utilization of any above feature.